Guidance

 • We target our checks on compliance where we believe they are most needed (see Checking compliance).

-• We deal proportionately with non-compliance with legal requirements and with product safety issues, as set out in our Enforcement Policy (see Responding to non-compliance).
+• We deal proportionately with non-compliance with legal requirements and with product safety risk, as set out in our Enforcement Policy (see Responding to non-compliance).

 • We administer a number of regulatory process requirements in specific areas of regulation, including verification of FLEGT licences for imported timber; receiving and processing cosmetic product notifications and heat network notifications; and managing annual data returns by battery producers.

 We have a dedicated team of officers who have the appropriate knowledge, skills, and competency to deliver the services provided.
-We have arrangements in place to ensure the ongoing professional competency of all officers.
+We have arrangements in place to ensure the professional competency of our officers.

 For details of our approach to managing and sharing information see Managing and sharing information.